YuchaoZheng88/zenbro.github.io/_posts/2021-11-13-cryptography.md

 #### RSA

+n = p*q, RSA based on: if know n, can not find p and q.

 Euler`s Theorem
 - Φ(n): number of positive integer up to n, that are relatively prime to n.
 - Φ(p) = p-1, if p is prime.